InterNetX/domainstudio-multiplexer/README.md

 ```
 docker-compose up --build --force-recreate
 ```
-to rebuild all containers after you changed something.
+To rebuild all containers after you changed something.

 ## 🚀 Deployment <a name = "deployment"></a>